Toterich/site/content/blog/lazy_malloc/index.md

 +++
-title = 'Allocating zeroed memory may lead to lazy allocation' date = 2024-08-18T15:49:16+02:00 draft = true
+title = 'Effects of lazy allocation with malloc() and friends' date = 2024-08-18T15:49:16+02:00 draft = true
 +++